 SASP Grant Priorities

 The CVSSD SASP Subcommittee developed priorities to determine which projects receive funding.
 Projects must:

 - enhance and strengthen meaningful access to population-specific and culturally-proficient services for victims and survivors of sexual assault, including victims of sex trafficking, who are members of an underserved population.
 This includes services to victims’ family and household members, as well as those collaterally affected.

-- direct funding to address one or more of the gaps identified in the Assessment of Services to Survivors of Sexual Assault Survey (PDF) » and the 2015 Sexual Assault Underserved Populations Survey (PDF) ».
+- direct funding to address one or more of the gaps identified in the 2017 Sexual Assault Underserved Populations Survey (PDF) ».
 These include advocacy services, counseling and support group services, emergency financial support services, medical and legal accompaniment, system collaboration and outreach, and other locally documented services gaps.

 - direct funding to organizations demonstrating a track record of providing population-specific services.